Residential Treatment for Bulimia

 If you or a loved one is struggling with bulimia nervosa, there are many options to support the recovery from this debilitating and often dangerous condition.

-You should reach out to your healthcare provider and insurance carrier to discuss the most viable options for treatment.
+You should contact your healthcare provider and insurance carrier to discuss the most suitable treatment options.
 Residential programs are often costly, and securing the approval of your insurance company can be a crucial component of affording an entire course of treatment.

 A number of eating disorder hotlines can also help point you in the right direction.
 These services allow callers to remain anonymous while offering information and resources about bulimia nervosa and several other eating disorders, as well as viable treatment options.